GrayAreaorg/festival-video-archive/README.md

 ## LICENSE

-This work is licensed under a [CC Attribution-NonCommercial-NoDerivatives 4.0 International License]("http://creativecommons.org/licenses/by-nc-nd/4.0/")
+This work and all content therin is licensed under a [CC Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 ## Dev Setup